Attock Refinery Limited: 1978–present: Attock Refinery Limited

-1990–2002: Conversion from light crude to heavy crude refinery
+In 1980, Attock Refinery initiated its first major expansion project since 1937 and established a project management cell for this purpose.
+In March 1980, a 5,000-barrel per day refining unit was installed, followed by the addition of a 20,000 bpd unit in February 1981.
+These upgrades increased the refinery’s total processing capacity to 30,500 bpd.

-In the early 1990s, Attock Refinery faced operational limitations due to its capacity to process only light crude, which has a higher content of gasoline and kerosene, unlike heavy crude which contains more residues.
-Additionally, the refinery's gasoline production, with a lead content of 0.42 grams per liter and an octane rating of 80, failed to meet the new National Environmental Quality Standards that called for reduced lead content in motor gasoline.
-To address these issues and the looming crude supply shortage, the company aimed to enhance the refinery's ability to produce 87 octane gasoline, a goal unattainable with the existing processes for heavy crude oil refining.
+In the early 1990s, Attock Refinery faced operational constraints due to its capacity to process only light crude, which yields higher proportions of gasoline and kerosene, in contrast to heavy crude oil that contains higher residual content.
+Additionally, the refinery's gasoline production, with a lead content of 0.42 grams per liter and an octane rating of 80, did not comply with the newly introduced National Environmental Quality Standards that required lower lead levels in motor gasoline.
+To address these challenges, as well as the anticipated shortage of suitable crude supply, the company sought to enhance its capability to produce 87-octane gasoline.

-In March 1994, the Government of Pakistan introduced the Petroleum Policy which removed profit caps for refineries undertaking expansion and development.
-Prior to this policy, the oil refining industry in Pakistan was highly regulated, which guaranteed a minimum 10 percent net tax return on issued capital while taxing returns over 40 percent.
-In response to the new policy, Attock Refinery initiated the ARU project.
-Later, Attock Refinery commissioned Hagler Bailey to conduct a feasibility study, including a sensitivity analysis on the impact of different crude types on the project's viability.
-The study affirmed the feasibility across various conditions, leading to the board of directors approving the Refinery Upgradation and Expansion Plan (ARU Project) by the end of 1994.
+In March 1994, the Government of Pakistan introduced the Petroleum Policy, which removed profit caps for refineries undertaking expansion and development.
+Prior to this policy, the oil refining industry in Pakistan was highly regulated, guaranteeing a minimum net after-tax return of 10 percent on issued capital while taxing returns exceeding 40 percent.
+In response to the revised policy framework, Attock Refinery initiated the Refinery Upgradation and Expansion (ARU) Project.
+Subsequently, Hagler Bailey was commissioned to conduct a feasibility study, including sensitivity analyses assessing the impact of different crude oil types on project viability.
+The study confirmed the project's feasibility under varying conditions, which lead the Board of Directors to approve the ARU Project by the end of 1994.
 The ARU project comprised two key components: the installation of a catalytic reformer unit to produce 87 octane gasoline with a reduced lead content of 0.35 grams per liter, and the replacement of the outdated 5,500-bpd heavy crude unit with a new, more efficient 10,000-bpd unit.

-2003–present: Further growth

 In January 2003, the Government of Pakistan sold its 35 percent stake in Attock Refinery to general public for PKR 102 per share.